Tech-Meet-Solutions/Bosch-CV-9th-InterIIT-Tech-Meet/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+### Introduction:
+With the advancements in AI and the development of computing capabilities in the 21st century, millions of processes around the globe are being automated like never before.
+The automobile industry is transforming, and the day isn't far when fully autonomous vehicles would make transportation extremely inexpensive and effective.
+But to reach this ambitious goal, which aims to change the very foundations of transportation as an industry, we need to first solve a few challenging problems which will help a vehicle make decisions by itself.
+Problem of Traffic Sign Recognition is one such problem and solving it would take us one step closer to L5 autonomy.

+In this task, we had to create a web app for training, visualizing and evaluating any neural network.
+This model is scalable, user-friendly and tranparent in it's funcitoning.

-### The contingent won Bronze Medal :3rd_place_medal: in the Bosch Traffic Sign Recognition Problem Statement in Inter IIT Tech Meet 9.0.
+### The contingent won Bronze Medal :3rd_place_medal: in the Bosch Traffic Sign Recognition Problem Statement in Inter IIT Tech Meet 9.0 while IIT Bombay won Silver Medal :2nd_place_medal: in the Tech Meet overall.

 ## View the presentation here:
 [PDF Presentation](./H1_BSC_9_Presentation_final.pdf)